mohitrautela11/ShopEasy-Marketing-Analytics/README.md

 ## Dashboard

-`dashboard/Marketing_Analysis_Dashboard.pbix`, built in Power BI Desktop.
+`Marketing_Analysis_Dashboard.pbix`, built in Power BI Desktop.
 Covers the conversion funnel and monthly trend, engagement by content type and campaign, and review sentiment by product and over time.

 ## Files